STEMMechanics/NAO-Cadet/README.md

 Connect your browser to the web address announced by the NAO.

 > The default **admin** password is **admin**.
 It is recommended that you first login as admin and change this password.

-## 👩‍💻 Wiki

-NAO Cadet has a [wiki](/STEMMechanics/NAO-Cadet/wiki) for more information about installing and using the software on your NAO robot.

 If you have any questions, please email james@stemmechanics.com.au.
 Any issues or feature requests, please use the [issue tracker](/STEMMechanics/NAO-Cadet/issues).